Vestigial Order Melting of a Chiral Atomic Superfluid in a Double-Valley Optical Lattice: Discussion

-\paragraph*{Conclusion and Outlook.---} To conclude, we have investigated the vestigial order melting of a chiral atomic superfluid realized in a double-valley optical lattice.
+To conclude, we have investigated the vestigial order melting of a chiral atomic superfluid realized in a double-valley optical lattice.
 The system has phase $\rm U(1) \times U(1)$ and time-reversal $\mathbb{Z}_2$ symmetries.
-The chiral superfluid undergoes a two-step thermal phase transition: first to a paramagnetic superfluid phase that restores $\mathbb{Z}_2$ symmetry, followed by a transition to a normal thermal phase that restores the remaining phase $\rm U(1)$ symmetries.
+At low temperatures, it realizes a chiral superfluid ground state that breaks these symmetries.
+With increasing temperature, the chiral superfluid undergoes a two-step thermal phase transition: first to a paramagnetic superfluid phase that restores $\mathbb{Z}_2$ symmetry, followed by a transition to a normal thermal phase that restores the remaining phase $\rm U(1)$ symmetries.
 By varying the lattice shaking frequency---which controls the valley separation---we observe that the Ising transition temperature decreases with increasing the valley separation, while the superfluid transition remains nearly unchanged.
 Consequently, the intermediate paramagnetic superfluid phase widens systematically with increasing the valley separation.
 These results offer a controllable platform to explore fluctuation-driven melting of vestigial orders and provide new insights into the thermal phase structure of multi-orbital superfluids relevant to unconventional superconductivity.